Squish for Java BDD Tutorials

 "Breakpoint in Feature file"

-After the breakpoint is reached, you can inspect all application objects and their properties.
-If a breakpoint is placed at a step definition or a hook is reached, then you can additionally add Verification Points or record code snippets.
+When the breakpoint is reached, you can inspect all application objects and their properties.
+If the breakpoint is in a step definition or hook function, then you can add Verification Points or record code snippets there.

 Re-using Step definitions